Public health measures

-Where physical distancing cannot be followed in full in relation to a particular activity, universities should consider whether that activity needs to continue, and, if so, take all the mitigating actions possible to reduce the risk of transmission.
+Where physical distancing cannot be followed in full in relation to a particular activity, colleges should consider whether that activity needs to continue, and, if so, take all the mitigating actions possible to reduce the risk of transmission.

 - the use of clear, appropriate signage across campuses

 COVID-19 guidance for non-healthcare settings sets out the expected cleaning regime.
 Routine cleaning should ensure regular cleaning schedules and procedures are in place using a product which is active against bacteria and viruses.
-Also regular (at least twice daily) cleaning of commonly touched objects and surfaces (telephones, keyboards, door handles, desks, countertops etc) relevant to the setting.
+Also regular (at least twice daily) cleaning of commonly touched objects and surfaces (telephones, keyboards, door handles, desks, countertops etc.) relevant to the setting.
 Consideration should also be given to ventilation.

 The guidance also provides advice on environmental decontamination (cleaning and disinfection) after a possible case has left the workplace.
-If a risk assessment of the setting indicates that a higher level of contamination may be present (for example, where unwell individuals have been or there is visible contamination with body fluids), then the need for additional PPE such as an apron and gloves should be considered.
+If a risk assessment of the setting indicates that a higher level of contamination may be present (for example, where unwell individuals have been present or there is visible contamination with body fluids), then the need for additional PPE such as an apron and gloves should be considered.

 COVID-19 guidance for non-healthcare settings sets out guidance on use of PPE.
 This advice confirms that workplaces should use PPE consistent with local policies and in line with measures justified by risk assessment.
 There is no evidence of benefit to support the use of face masks outside healthcare environments therefore the advice on medical grade face masks is that their use is not currently recommended for the general population.

 Health and Safety Executive recommends a risk-based approach focussed on a hierarchy of control which seeks to reduce risk to the lowest reasonable practicable level.
 This will help determine in which settings and what type of PPE would be appropriate.
-Universities have considerable expertise in determining PPE requirements based on risk assessment.
+Colleges have considerable expertise in determining PPE requirements based on risk assessment.
 Where the need for PPE is identified, it will be clearly communicated to staff and students and will be readily available.